VulcanJS/vulcan-docs/source/forms.md

 }));
 ```

+Note that we add the view to the `Photos` collection, because that's what we want it to return, but the view is named `ArticlesExtraQueryView` because the form is for editing a document from the `Articles` collection.

 With the view defined, we can pass `extraTerms` to our default `PhotosList` resolver as the `terms` argument:

 ```js